Mr. Mustard Plaster and Other Mormon Essays

 “Mr. Mustard Plaster and Other Mormon Essays reminds me of what draws me to the personal essay as a form, how rich it is with possibilities and connections.
 Besides bringing a lot of joyful reading, I hope this book will inspire you to write your own essay chains so the people who come after you will know and love and celebrate your humanity, even if you didn’t have to walk from Nauvoo to Salt Lake through five-foot snow drifts uphill both ways.” — Harlow Clark, Association for Mormon Letters

 “She writes with [T. S.] Eliot’s 'historical sense' of the Mormon tradition, and the result is a profoundly authentic portrait of a Mormon life. . . .
-Mormon culture needs Bradford-like writers now more than ever.” — Joey Franklin, Dialogue Journal
+Mormon culture needs Bradford-like writers now more than ever.” — Joey Franklin, Dialogue: A Journal of Mormon Thought

 About the Author: